External Credits for Incoming Students

 For AP and IB exams, follow the instructions from the testing body to submit an official score report to Johns Hopkins University.
 AP Score reports are sent electronically and are usually posted to SIS within a week or so of being received by the Registrar.
 IB score reports take a little longer to post.
 Please note that score reports must come officially from the testing organization; notations on your high school transcripts are not accepted.

-For GCE or foreign certificate exams, contact your advisor.
+For GCE or foreign certificate exams, contact your professional academic advisor.

 Once received, exam credits will be visible in SIS.
 Log in to SIS, then select Registration → My Grades → External Course Summary.
 If you do not see some or all of your scores in SIS, first contact your testing organization and verify that all scores were sent.
 If your testing organization confirms that all scores were sent to the university, yet you do not see them posted in SIS, contact your professional academic advisor.